carlosanguloz/jolou/index.md

 title: Home
 ---

-# Welcome to JoLou's Website
+# Jolou: Economics and Statistics

 Economics and statistics calculators for undergraduate/graduate studies.
 Automated numeric calculations, graphic visualization, and model simulations in microeconomics, macroeconomics, econometrics, finance, and more!